pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 ## Electron and FFMPEG

-When using fluent-ffmpeg, ffmpeg (and ffprobe) normally the library assumes that the binary is installed and[/or the path available as environment variable, as described here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe).
+When using fluent-ffmpeg, ffmpeg (and ffprobe) normally the library assumes that the binary is installed and[/or the path available as an environment variable, as described here](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#ffmpeg-and-ffprobe).

-However in context like electron, you don’t want to go and interfere with the user's systems configurations too much.
+However, in context like electron, you don’t want to go and interfere with the user's systems configurations too much.
 For example what if they have another installation of ffmpeg that is slightly different and doesn’t have the dependencies you might need for the one in your app?

-So we don’t want to either assume ffmpeg/ffprobe that is installed, nor install it on their system as it could lead to conflicts and confusion.
-Nor do we want to make it as a requirements for the users to have that specific version we might need installed, as ffmpeg/ffprobe can be complicated to install and troubleshoot.
+So we don’t want to either assume ffmpeg/ffprobe that is installed nor install it on their system as it could lead to conflicts and confusion.
+Nor do we want to make it as a requirement for the users to have that specific version we might need installed, as ffmpeg/ffprobe can be complicated to install and troubleshoot.

 [Luckily is possible to set the path to ffmpeg and ffprobe binary](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg#setting-binary-paths-manually).
-And that is our prefered choice for packaging ffmpeg inside electron.
+And that is our preferred choice for packaging ffmpeg inside electron.

 ## A Simple example: [Transcriber prototype](http://pietropassarelli.com/Transcriber-prototype.html )